Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": On Chow-weight homology of "general" motives

-\begin{rema} \begin{enumerate} \item Thus the study of the weight filtration on $H_*(M)$ for an arbitrary $H$ can yield the non-vanishing of certain Chow-weight and motivic homology groups (see Corollary \ref{cmothomol} for the latter); cf. Proposition \ref{pconj} below.
-This is quite remarkable since the corresponding cycle class maps (in particular, for $H$ being singular or \'etale homology) are very far from being surjective (in most cases).

-\item Certainly, here one may consider cohomology instead of homology; recall (see \cite[\S2.4]{bws}) that the corresponding weight spectral sequence has the form $E_1^{pq}T=H^q(M^{-p})\implies H^{p+q}(M)$.
+\item Clearly, here one may consider homology instead of cohomology; see Proposition \ref{pwss}(1).
 One can also replace homology by cohomology in Proposition \ref{pconj} below.

-\item Now assume that $k$ is finite and $M=M^{c,\q}_{gm}(X)$ for a (possibly, singular) variety $X/k$.
-Then \'etale cohomology of $M$ (and so also of $M^i$) is certainly related to the study of the number of rational points $\# X(k)$ modulo powers of $q=\#k$ (and in particular, to $X(k)$ being non-empty).
-So one can deduce interesting congruences on $\# X(k)$ knowing the vanishing of certain Chow-weight homology (say) of $M'=\co (M\to \q)$.

-Now, in \cite{esntrivch0} a result of this sort was obtained for $X$ being smooth projective (and for $\chow_0^{\z,K}=\z$); in this simple setting it certainly suffices to consider "ordinary" Chow groups instead of Chow-weight homology.

-However (as demonstrated by J. Koll\'ar's example in \cite[\S3.3]{esnblick}) the situation becomes more complicated if $X$ is allowed to be singular.
-So we suggest looking at the Chow-weight homology of $M$ (or $M'$) in this case.

-One certainly can also consider higher Chow-weight homology for this purpose; see Proposition \ref{phcwh}.
-Note that these homology groups are the $E_2$-terms of Chow-weight spectral sequences that converge to the motivic homology of $M$, i.e., to the higher Chow groups of $X$ (see \cite[Proposition 5.5.11(1)]{kellyth}).
-Moreover, the conjectures of Belinson and Parshin (see \cite[Conjectures 50,51]{kahnconj}) predicts that $\dmgeq$ is semi-simple (for a finite $k$); thus it should be sufficient to look at the Chow-weight filtration on the higher Chow groups of $X$ (and this filtration should split canonically).
+We chose to concentrate on cohomology here due to the occurrence of cohomology with compact support in \S\ref{samgc}.

+\item Thus the study of the weight filtration on $H^*(M)$ for an arbitrary $H$ can yield the non-vanishing of certain Chow-weight and motivic homology groups (see Corollary \ref{cmothomol} for the latter); cf. Proposition \ref{pconj} below.
+This is quite remarkable since the corresponding cycle class maps (cf. \S\ref{small} below) are very far from being surjective (in most cases).